Cromega08/Cromega08/README.md

 # Cromega: Superbus et Hedonistic~

-I'm a Jr. Developer specialized in FullStack and Android Development.
+Hello, everyone.

+I'm Cromega, an "Android, Desktop and Web Developer", or "Multiplatform Developer" if want to abbreviate.

 I have a strong interest in building projects that are accessible to everyone and have a planned and meaningful aesthetic.

 Learning new things is my passion, I have an obsession for knowledge in general that drives me as much as I can in all fields of my interest.

-In the short term I'm improving my knowledge in web and related, to make the leap to Web3/DApps/Blockchain technologies.
+But, Im' focusing myself in improving my current skills, putting aside the dispersion and deeply learning one thing at the time.

 You can find me or contact me at: